 A former British Army officer, who was tortured as a prisoner of war at a Japanese labor camp during World War II, discovers that the man responsible for much of his treatment is still alive and sets out to confront him.

 When a disgraced former college dean has a romance with a mysterious younger woman haunted by her dark, twisted past, he is forced to confront a shocking fact about his own life that he has kept secret for fifty years.

 1961.
 Princess Grace, the former Grace Kelly, has been married to Prince Rainier of Monaco now for five years, they having two young children.
 Her transition from famed Oscar-winning Hollywood actress from a humble background as the daughter of a Philadelphia bricklayer to European princess of a small, exclusive and tight-knit principality has been a difficult one, the Monagasques who have been less than welcoming to her in her outspoken American nature.
 Even in her official charity work as head of a women's committee for the Red Cross, the other committee members largely grumble under their breath about her as their leader.
 Despite loving Rainier, their marriage is a largely distant one emotionally as he focuses on his role as monarch, now an especially difficult time in the on-going tension between Monaco and France under the leadership of Charles de Gaulle, who would, if he could, annex Monaco back under French control.
 She has a small entourage of trusted advisers who lead her ...Written by

-There are three different versions of the film: One cut from director Olivier Dahan that premiered at Cannes in 2014, another cut by writer/producer Arash Amel at the behest of the North American distributor The Weinstein Company and a third cut that was shown on Lifetime in May 2015.
+There are three different versions of this movie: One cut from Director Olivier Dahan that premiered at Cannes in 2014, another cut by Writer and Producer Arash Amel at the behest of the North American distributor The Weinstein Company, and a third cut that was shown on Lifetime in May 2015.
 See more »

 Up here you can see the whole of Monaco, Mr. Hitchcock.